celestially/celestial/README.md

-# Celestial
 Celestial is a simple yet powerful framework for creating declarative, data-driven apps with React and Meteor.

 It is ideal for business apps, for example a CRM, Issue Tracker, etc.  However it is under development and still incomplete.
+Feedback is welcome.

 ##Demo